This documentation will explain the core resource model of KubeVela which is fully powered by Open Application Model (OAM).

-The component model in KubeVela is designed to allow component providers to encapsulate deployable/provisionable entities by leveraging widely adopted tools such as CUE, Helm etc, and give a easier path to developers to deploy complicated microservices across hybrid environments at ease.
+ComponentDefinition API) is designed to allow component providers to encapsulate deployable/provisionable entities with a wide range of tools, and hence give a easier path to End User to deploy complicated microservices across hybrid environments at ease.
 A component normally carries its workload type description (i.e.

 Hence, a components provider could be anyone who packages software components in form of Helm chart of CUE modules.
 Think about 3rd-party software distributor, DevOps team, or even your CI pipeline.

 Components are shareable and reusable.
 For example, by referencing the same Alibaba Cloud RDS component and setting different parameter values, End User could easily provision Alibaba Cloud RDS instances of different sizes in different availability zones.